Vintage Military Vehicles

 The Museum has a total of 15 registered and insured vintage military vehicles which are maintained in “Collector” condition and in running order.
-The following photographs provide a preview of the museum’s collection which is on display at the museum.
+The following photographs, courtesy of the Victoria Camera Club, provide a preview of the museum’s collection which is on display at the museum.

 Daimler (UK) Ferret – Car, Scout, Mk 2/3 (4×4)